• Skip to primary navigation

 Ingredients needed for Biscoff Blondies.

-• Sugar - I use a combination of light brown sugar and golden caster sugar.
-For a denser blondie, use all brown sugar.
+Sugar: I use a blend of light brown sugar and golden caster sugar.
+If you’re aiming for a denser blondie, you can substitute all of the sugar with brown sugar.

-• Biscoff Biscuit - an optional extra for sprinkling on top of the baked blondie to add a nice crunch.
+Biscoff Biscuit: For an optional topping, consider sprinkling crushed Biscoff biscuits on top of the baked blondies to add a delightful crunch.

 🔪 Instructions